Deviskalo/echo-ui/README.md

-# fancy-ui
+# rapid-ui

-**fancy-ui** is a versatile UI component library for React applications.
+**rapid-ui** is a versatile UI component library for React applications.

 ## Description

-**fancy-ui** is a comprehensive collection of React components designed to accelerate the development of modern web applications.
+**rapid-ui** is a comprehensive collection of React components designed to accelerate the development of modern web applications.
 It offers a wide range of customizable UI elements, from basic buttons and inputs to complex data visualization components.
-Built with accessibility and performance in mind, **fancy-ui** is suitable for both simple websites and large-scale enterprise applications.
+Built with accessibility and performance in mind, **rapid-ui** is suitable for both simple websites and large-scale enterprise applications.

 ## Features